hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

-# HiPay Fullservice Platform Overview
+# HiPay Fullservice platform overview

-# About this Guide
+# About this guide

 ## Purpose